switch-ch/cloudservice-owncloud/source/cesnet/experiences.rst

 	{...,An exception occurred while executing
 	UPDATE "oc_filecache" SET "mtime" = ?, "etag" = ?, \"storage_mtime\"=?
 	WHERE "fileid" = ?: SQLSTATE[22003]: Numeric value out of range: 7
-	ERROR:  value \"5998838837323182874\" is out of range for type integer"...}
+	ERROR:  value \"2497698996\" is out of range for type integer"...}

-Root cause of these errors was that files with bad mtimes were synchronized to us from the user clients.
-Most of those files were coming from a cameras without a properly set date, or any other misconfigured devices.
+Root cause of these errors seemed to be that files with bad mtimes were synchronized to us from the user clients.
+Many of those files were coming from a cameras without a properly set date, or any other misconfigured devices.
 This caused sync problems and even unability to log in for the one of the users.
 But right now we don't have a better solution other than to recommend users to watch out for these files.

-FIXME: tohle by chtelo aspon "reportovali jsme vyvojarum, dosud neni opraveno" pred tu posledni vetu (jestli se to teda stalo)
+The issue is currently being discussed in this ticket_ as a bug.

 Cron Job Traffic Jam
 ~~~~~~~~~~~~~~~~~~~~